Wherever you are on your home ownership journey, we have the answers...

 No. We don’t believe in paying for advice, so unlike many traditional mortgage brokers, Trussle is completely free to use!

 From the moment your create your profile all the way through to your mortgage completion, we'll never charge you a fee.
 However, it helps to be aware that you might still incur fees elsewhere.

 Typically lenders tend to have their own fees, such as valuation fees and product fees.
 These will be outlined by your mortgage adviser before your application is submitted.
 We’ll also factor these into your affordability so there are no nasty surprises later down the line.

 Other fees you may come across when applying for a mortgage are solicitor fees.
 Some lenders offer a free solicitors service, however you also have the option to obtain your own paid solicitors.

-Like all brokers, we receive a fee from the lender for helping you secure a mortgage with them.
+Like many brokers, we receive a fee from the lender for helping you secure a mortgage with them.
 This fee is not added to your mortgage, it comes solely from the lender.

 Which lenders does Trussle work with?